 To fulfill the ADA's public-interest watchdog role, our contributions to public-policy debate primarily stem from the foundation provided by our fiercely independent and staunchly non-partisan structure.

-The effectiveness of our public comment and broader activities is enhanced by the ADA's well-refined and speedy decision-making and consultative mechanisms.
-These are actively supervised by the board of directors on behalf of our membership.
+The effectiveness of our contributions is enhanced by our well-refined and speedy decision-making and consultative mechanisms.
+These are actively supervised by the Board of Directors on behalf of our membership.

-In terms of the broad guidelines needed, ADA policy is formally determined by our members at general meetings or by referenda.
-More detailed policy deliberations are generally delegated to the board of directors elected by the wider membership.
+In terms of the fundamental policies and broad guidelines needed, ADA policy is formally determined by our members at general meetings or by referenda.
+More detailed policy deliberations within the guidelines are generally delegated to the board of directors elected by the wider membership.

-We also use expert advisory panels of volunteers among our membership to:
+We use expert advisory panels of volunteers among our membership to:

 help derive policy and formulate comment;